-The Northern Territory Department of Environment and Natural Resources (DENR), Parks and Wildlife Commission (PWC) and the Northern Territory Department of Primary Industry and Resources (DPIR) review compliance to, and the operation of, the Wildlife Trade Management Plan for the Saltwater Crocodile in the Northern Territory of Australia, 2016 - 2020 (WTMP) (Saalfeld et al. 2015).
+The Northern Territory Department of Environment and Natural Resources (DENR), Parks and Wildlife Commission (PWC) and the Northern Territory Department of Primary Industry and Resources (DPIR) review compliance to, and the operation of, the Wildlife Trade Management Plan for the Saltwater Crocodile in the Northern Territory of Australia, 2016 - 2020 (WTMP) (Saalfeld et al. 2015) and the Management Program for the Saltwater Crocodile (Crocodylus porosus) in the Northern Territory of Australia, 2016-2020 (MPSC) (Saalfeld et al. 2016).
 The annual revision is reported to the Australian Government Department of Environment and Energy (DEE).
-This monitoring report reviews the implementation and performance of the WTMP in 2015/2016.
+This monitoring report reviews the implementation and performance of the WTMP in 2016/2017.